Great Barrier Reef Drive, Queensland © Tourism and Events Queensland

 - Drive time: about one hour

 If you get the chance to arrive in Cairns a few days before heading off on your road trip north, make the most of being in the city and spend a night or two at Crystalbrook Collection’s new Bailey hotel.
-Mingle with Cairns’ creative community at CC’s Bar and Grill and Pachamama at the Bailey, or ask bar manager Dan Kelly to swizzle up a cocktail at the Whisky & Wine Bar at sister hotel, Flynn.
+Mingle with Cairns’ creative community at CC’s Bar and Grill, or savour a tropical cocktail at the Whisky & Wine Bar at sister hotel, Flynn.
 Once you’ve enjoyed Cairns, it’s time to hit the road.

 The Great Barrier Reef Drive from Cairns to Port Douglas is a leisurely drive.
 At around halfway, pull in at Palm Cove for brunch at Nu Nu's, then walk off your coconut and banana hotcakes with a stroll along the esplanade to the pier where resident osprey Scruffy makes regular cameos.Show more